inspektor-gadget/inspektor-gadget/docs/gadget-devel/gadget-wasm-api-raw.md

 ### `gadgetInit`

 This function is called when initializing the gadget.
-In this phase the gadget can suscribe to data sources, create new fields, etc. This function is optional.
+In this phase the gadget can subscribe to data sources, create new fields, etc. This function is optional.

 ### `gadgetPreStart`

 This function is called before the gadget is started.
-This fuction is optional.
+This function is optional.

 ### `gadgetStart`

 This function is called when the gadget is started.
-This fuction is optional.
+This function is optional.

 ### `gadgetStop`